pauldotyu/azure-virtual-desktop-terraform/README.md

 ## Terraform Setup

 Terraform requires you to manage state files.
 You can choose to store remote state in [Azure Storage Account][tfazstorage] or in [Terraform Cloud][tfcloud].
 Whichever solution you choose, be sure to update the [`backend.tf`](backend.tf) file to reflect your remote state solution.
 This repo uses Terraform Cloud and for the GitHub Action to work with your Terraform Cloud account, you will need to create an [API token][tfcloudauth] and save it as a [GitHub Secret][githubsecrets] named `TF_API_TOKEN`.
+The `backend.tf` file is a [partial configuration][tfbackendconfig].
+The rest of my backend configuration is kept in a file called `config.remote.tfbackend` per Terraform's [recommended naming pattern][tfbackendconfigfile].
+This file is purposely NOT commited to the repo and passed in during `terraform init` (at runtime).

-I chose to use Terraform Cloud storing remote state files.
-You also have the option of running your Terraform script on Terraform Cloud infrastructure, but I chose to run it locally on the GitHub self-hosted runner installed on my DevOps VM in Azure.
+In Terraform Cloud, you also have the option of running your Terraform script on Hashicorp's cloud infrastructure, but I chose to run it locally on the GitHub self-hosted runner installed on my DevOps VM in Azure.
 This will enable the GitHub Action to use the Ansible inventory file when it comes time to call the Ansible playbook and reach AVD Session Host VMs by private IP as the self-hosted runner is deployed in a peered virtual network.
 Taking this route will require the use of an [Azure Service Principal][azspn] to run the Terraform commands.
 Once you have the secret values, enter them in [GitHub Secrets][githubsecrets] using the following names

 - `ARM_CLIENT_ID`
 - `ARM_CLIENT_SECRET`